shader-slang/slang/docs/building.md

 # Projects using `make`

-If building a Makefile based project, for example on Linux, OSX or CygWin, the configuration needs to be specified when invoking make, the following are typical...
+If building a Makefile based project, for example on Linux, OSX or [Cygwin](https://cygwin.com/), the configuration needs to be specified when invoking make, the following are typical...

 ```
 % make config=release_x64